galex/galex.github.io/_posts/2024-03-28-process-death-is-the-rule-not-the-exception.md

   if(authManager.token == null) throw IllegalStateException("AuthManager should have gotten a valid token before accessing screen $screenName")
 }
 ```
-This way you will be notified if something goes wrong in your app and your users will be happy!
+This way you will be notified if something goes wrong in your app.

 Cheers!